Millennial Money Man

 Let’s dive in!

-What is Neighbor?
+What Is Neighbor?

 Neighbor is a peer-to-peer storage platform where you can rent out any kind of storage space in your home or any physical building you own.
 For example, if you own an office building or storage unit, you can list it on Neighbor.